dmf-archive/F3EO/README.md

 - The third-order correction **locally fine-tunes** the parameter space geometry without disrupting optimization stability.
 - The entire computation graph naturally unfolds in subsequent backpropagations, continuously accumulating higher-order curvature information.

-F3EO no longer passively adapts to the loss landscape but **actively pushes parameters towards a "lower-complexity and learnable" shared region in each iteration**, laying an engineering-feasible foundation for "zero-shot adaptation" and catastrophic forgetting resistance.
+F3EO no longer passively adapts to the loss landscape but **actively pushes parameters towards a state of maximum synergy**, building a richer and more structured internal world model with each iteration.
+This lays an engineering-feasible foundation for "zero-shot adaptation" and catastrophic forgetting resistance.

 ## 📊 Performance Evaluation